Sign In / Sign Out

 The Center for Mindfulness, Compassion, and Resilience is working on an initiative this year focused on finding the intersection between mindfulness and social transformation, activation, social justice, and equity.
 Our goal is to create a more equitable world through sustained practice of compassion and mindfulness.
 While we are still in the creative process of this initiative, a three-tier foundation, considering why this guidance could be important to the mindful community, has emerged.
 We are focused on creating programming to focus on:

 Equitable mindfulness, is simply, the practice of mindfulness for everyone.
-However, the intent of equitable mindfulness is presenting the concept of mindfulness in a way that speaks to each and all people and combines that intent with using mindfulness to be active in our communities with a platform to remove barriers and create systematic change.
+However, the intent of this initiative is presenting the concept of mindfulness in a way that speaks to each and all people, and uses mindfulness to be active in our communities with a platform to remove barriers and create systematic change.
+Below you will find some of the ways that the Center for Mindfulness is currently engaging in this initiative:

-On this page you will find resources, workshops, and events geared toward Equitable Mindfulness.
+Throughout our website you will find workshops, events, and resources geared toward Equitable Mindfulness.
 Please feel free to contact Tiara Cash, Program Manager, for any inquiries.